emily-parrish/549-final/README.md

 # 549 Final

-The purpose of this project is to provide Hillsboro Public Library staff with a searchable index of staff created lists.
+The purpose of this project is to provide Hillsboro Public Library staff with a searchable and filterable index of staff created lists.